dzimine/gg-protocol-conversion/README.md

 # Greengrass ModBus Protocol Conversion

+This is a codified version of the demo presented at [AWS re:Invent 2018, session IOT365](https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=92026).
+It uses AWS Greengrass to pull IIoT data off Modbus devices, run Modbus to MQTT protocol conversion, send data to the AWS IoT.
+It also runs a local anomaly detection, and closes the control loop with new *AWS Greengrass Modubs connector*.

+> WARNING: AWS Modubs Connector has beenmodified to support TCP; the modification is not included for licensing reasons; you are smart enough to do it on your own.
+Or, stay tuned for AWS publishing the TCP version of Modbus connector.
-This is a codified version of AWS blog [Perform Protocol Conversion at the Edge with AWS Lambda and AWS Greengrass](https://aws.amazon.com/blogs/iot/perform-protocol-conversion-at-the-edge-with-aws-lambda-and-aws-greengrass/).

-The Greengrass setup is defined as YAML in [`greengo.yaml`](./greengo.yaml) and deployed programmatically via AWS API.
+The concept is partially inspired by AWS blog [Perform Protocol Conversion at the Edge with AWS Lambda and AWS Greengrass](https://aws.amazon.com/blogs/iot/perform-protocol-conversion-at-the-edge-with-aws-lambda-and-aws-greengrass/).
+In contrast, however, the Greengrass setup is defined as YAML in [`greengo.yaml`](./greengo.yaml) and deployed programmatically via AWS API.
 This way surely beats clicking through 19 screens on AWS console, and starting all over because you might fat-fingered something mid way.

-In the blog, all Modbus components - device slave server, simulator client, and convertor client - are running as Lambdas on Greengrass for simplicity.
-I added a bit of realism by moving the device and the simulator out of Greengrass.

 ## Modbus